arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 ### Arch Linux ARM

 As a user of Arch Linux this was a really natural fit for me.
-Arch Linux is a rolling release distro and has very up to date packages (like Linux 5.0!)
-Arch Linux ARM is an ARM version of it but it is not maintained by the same team as the original Arch Linux.
+Arch Linux is a rolling release distro and has very up to date packages (like Linux 5.0!).
+Arch Linux ARM is an ARM version of it but it is not maintained by the same people as the original Arch Linux.

 Preparing an sd card is fairly straight forward: